Lakheni26/ACNEAIDAPP/README.md

 # ACNEAIDAPP
- a simple program to guide users in selecting antibiotics for acne treatment
+ a simple program to guide users in selecting antibiotics for acne treatment.
+Download + Run the ACNEAPP.JAR to begin

  INSTRUCTIONS: